shyambhagwat12/online-learning-algorithms/Bandit-framework/README.md

 x_t - Reward at time t

+y_t - Loss at time t

 <div align="center"><img style="background: white;" src=".\resultsSummary.png"></div>

 # Model

 1. Stochastic - Successive rewards from random selection is from same distribution , but independent.
 Also known as IID
-2. Adversarial -  Non stochastic/random.
-Adversary chooses reward.
+2. Adversarial -  Non stochastic/non random.
+Adversary chooses reward based on the players policy or probability distribution of arms.

 # Setting: